Aliases for ERAP2 Gene

 GeneCards Summary for ERAP2 Gene

 ERAP2 (Endoplasmic Reticulum Aminopeptidase 2) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include metallopeptidase activity and aminopeptidase activity.
+Diseases associated with ERAP2 include Spondylitis and Birdshot Chorioretinopathy.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include metallopeptidase activity and aminopeptidase activity.
 An important paralog of this gene is ERAP1.

 Aminopeptidase that plays a central role in peptide trimming, a step required for the generation of most HLA class I-binding peptides.
 Peptide trimming is essential to customize longer precursor peptides to fit them to the correct length required for presentation on MHC class I molecules.
 Preferentially hydrolyzes the basic residues Arg and Lys.